Everyday Wanderer Logo

 • Tuna salad

-Moving on to the scones which are pronounced “sCON” and not “sCONE”.
+Moving onto the middle tier, you’ll find the scones.
+As it turns out, this tasty treat is pronounced “sCON” and not “sCONE.”
 Ooops!
 I’ve been saying that wrong all these years.
 Just like mascarpone.
 (The “r” is tricky in that one!)

+Have you experienced a British tea service?
 What type of tea did you sip?
-Do you prefer the savory or sweet snacks?
+Do you prefer savory or sweet snacks?
 Any afternoon tea etiquette rules I’ve missed?
 Share your thoughts in the comments below!

 Thank you for sharing!